Business Term Loans

 Restaurant Loan Options: Which Lenders Actually Work With Food Service

-The lenders most likely to approve a restaurant financing term loan are those who've specifically built underwriting models around food service revenue patterns rather than applying generic small business criteria.
-That includes SBA-approved lenders, a handful of online platforms, equipment finance companies, and community banks with hospitality portfolios.
+The most likely lenders to approve restaurant term loans are those with underwriting models built specifically around food service.
+This includes SBA-approved lenders, online platforms, equipment finance companies, and hospitality-focused community banks.

 SBA 7(a) Program

-SBA 7(a) loans are the gold standard for restaurant financing when you have time to wait.
-They carry the lowest rates (7.5–10% in 2026) and offer terms up to 10 years for working capital and up to 25 years for real estate purchases.
+SBA 7(a) loans are the gold standard for restaurant financing when timing allows.
+They carry the lowest rates (7.5–10% in 2026) and offer terms up to 10 years for working capital.

 Online Restaurant Lenders